 If you're using professional microphones, you're probably also using balanced mic cables.

 The most commonly used balanced microphone cable is the 3-pin XLR.

-Balanced cables work by carrying the audio signal on two pins rather that one (in unbalanced cables).
+Balanced cables work by carrying the audio signal on two pins rather than one (in unbalanced cables).
 The audio signal is carried with positive polarity on one pin and negative polarity on the other.

 Any electromagnetic interference (EMI) the cable will experience should cause the same noise on each of the audio wires.
 With common-mode rejection, this noise will be eliminated at the mic preamp!

 The EMI induced on a balanced cable is nearly identical on both audio wires/pins.
-In the real world there will be slight differences (because the cables cannot both be in the same exact space), but these differences are minor relative to unbalanced cables.
+In the real world, there will be slight differences (because the cables cannot both be in the same exact space), but these differences are minor relative to unbalanced cables.